Frequently asked questions

 What are the timescales involved in applying for a visa?

-You can apply for a visa a maximum of three months before the start of your course.
+You can apply for a visa a maximum of six months before the start of your course.
 Remember that if you are self–funding you will need evidence that you have sufficient funds to cover living expenses and tuition fees for 28 days prior to application.

 We strongly recommend you apply for your visa as soon as you can.
 This is because it will give you plenty of time to solve any problems you may have during the application process.
 It can take between a few weeks to a few months to get your visa application processed, depending on where you are applying and how busy your visa application centre is.
 You will need to check the timescales with your visa application centre before you apply.